-I recently went to Ft.
-Worth to visit a friend in the hospital.
-At one point while I was on I-20, I came up behind some slow moving traffic.
-I checked both mirrors, and looked over my left shoulder.
+I recently made a trip to East Texas and a good part of that time was spent driving on the freeway.
+At one point while I was on I-20, I came up behind some slow-moving traffic.
+I checked both mirrors and looked over my left shoulder.
 There was no one coming, so I pulled into the left lane and began to pass an 18-wheeler.

 Suddenly my rear-view mirror was filled with the reflection of the massive grill of a large pickup – I mean, this guy was RIGHT ON my bumper.
 I was already going a few miles an hour over the speed limit to get around the truck that was now beside me, but I sped up as much as my little car could.
 I finished passing the truck and pulled back into the right lane, and the guy in the pickup roared past me, leading about three or four more cars behind him.
 I was going well over the speed limit by this point, and they were leaving me behind like I was standing still.

-I recently celebrated my eighth-year anniversary with CCC, and if there’s one thing that I’ve learned during that time, it is that relationships take time.
+I was in the ministry for a long time; I have also been a teacher and a neighborhood coordinator for a faith-based non-profit organization.
+I have done news and sports for radio and print, and if there’s one thing all those jobs have in common, it is that they all involve talking to folks and hearing their stories – building and developing relationships with other people.
+And the thing about relationships is, they take time.
 There is no substitute for this.
 It takes time to get to know someone, and to share stories.
 It takes time to sip a cup of coffee and look at pictures of family, or to share a glass of iced tea and talk baseball.
-Friendships and good relationships with neighbors develop slowly, gradually, over a long time, and they can’t be rushed.
+Friendships and good relationships with neighbors and others develop slowly, gradually, over a long time, and they can’t be rushed.
 But they don’t happen by accident.
 Good relationships occur when someone is intentional about making them happen.

 We understand this principle applies in many areas of life.
 When you plant a garden, you invest time and effort, and then (and only then) can you harvest your crop.
 When you cook a meal, it takes time to let flavor develop.
 But many of us have lost our understanding of this.